sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 > [!Note]
 > + Can replace Host (which is an alias, sort of shortcut name) to anything
 > + Hostname is usually IP address or domain
-> + IdentityFile is the path to the private keys, as we did rename the key to some other name the default
+> + IdentityFile is the path to the private keys, as we did rename the key to some other name than the default
 > + Can use Notepad to open and edit the config file from Windows Explorer
 > + To use the same config file and configure change of SSH port later

-Save file and Exit terminal
+Save file.

 #### :arrow_right_hook: SSH via root access: